ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/24_app_deployment/_index.md

 ![image](/images/24_app_deploy/features_2.png)

-This ensures that the application produces errors for later observation in CNAO.
+This ensures that the application produces errors for later observation in CCO.

-<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Navigate to your CNAO tenant via the **CNAO Tenant URL** and check to see if the OpenTelemetry collector is sending any data to the platform.
+<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Navigate to your CCO tenant via the **CCO Tenant URL** and check to see if the OpenTelemetry collector is sending any data to the platform.

-Go to the **Observe** page and apply a filter `EntityStatus = 'active'  && attributes(service.namespace) = 'cnao-lab-06-i0xoc'` to narrow down the display to services specific to your lab environment.
-Be sure to use your own namespace name, which is stored in the **cnao_lab_id** environment variable.
+Go to the **Observe** page and apply a filter `EntityStatus = 'active'  && attributes(service.namespace) = 'cco-lab-06-i0xoc'` to narrow down the display to services specific to your lab environment.
+Be sure to use your own namespace name, which is stored in the **cco_lab_id** environment variable.

-> **Note:** Retrieve your own service namespace by using the command `echo $cnao_lab_id` in your Cloud9 instance terminal.
+> **Note:** Retrieve your own service namespace by using the command `echo $cco_lab_id` in your Cloud9 instance terminal.

 ![image](/images/24_app_deploy/CNAO_deployed.png)

-You've successfully configured OpenTelemetry collectors to transmit data to the CNAO platform!
+You've successfully configured OpenTelemetry collectors to transmit data to the CCO platform!

-> **Note:** It may take a while for CNAO to display significant data, so now is a great opportunity to take a break!
+> **Note:** It may take a while for CCO to display significant data, so now is a great opportunity to take a break!

 <br>

 ## Next <span style="color: #143c76;"><i class='fas fa-cog fa-spin fa-sm'></i></span>&nbsp;

-In the next section, you'll utilize the Cloud Native Application Observability platform to examine the application's performance.
+In the next section, you'll utilize the Cisco Cloud Observability platform to examine the application's performance.